the mermaid | by kwizten | STALKER

 Kagome, again clad in her white dress and head-scarf, her feet still bare, made her way back through the forest and into Kaede's village as quietly as she could.
 It was already past eight in the morning, she knew, since she usually changed back by that time.

 The night before was strange, she thought to herself, furrowing her brow in confusion.
-She swam all night as usual, but she felt a weird shiver up her spine like someone was watching her, and she knew someone was because she could sense them just a little with her miko abilities.
+She swam all night as usual, but felt a weird shiver up her spine like someone was watching her, and she knew someone was because she could sense them just a little.
 As if that wasn't enough reassurance, she was fully aware of the rustling in the bushes and trees and the silhouette of someone resembling a demon.

 But that was impossible.
 No one, much less a demon, would be able to get through the other side of the barrier.
 Kaede had said only those welcome were allowed inside, but demons were mostly dangerous, and Kagome was sure she and Kaede had not accepted anyone's entrance otherwise.